driehle/learnweb-crawler/README.md

 php composer.phar install
 ```

-Copy the configuration file and edit it to reflect your needs:
+Copy the configuration file and edit it to reflect your needs.
+See below for available configuration options.

 ```bash
 cp config.php.dist config.php